joewiththeflow/testcapstone/README.md

 #### GET /actors
 - General:
-    - Fetches a list of actors, with each movie having details such as title, release_date and actors
+    - Fetches a list of actors, with each actor having details such as age, gender, name and movies
     - Request Arguments: None
     - Returns: An dictionary with a single key, actors, that contains a list of objects with age, gender, id, movies and name
 - Sample: `curl http://127.0.0.1:8080/actors`